gfnord/ansible-xenserver-vm-deploy/README.md

 # Readme for Xenserver vm deploys

-This repo contains Ansible plays that can do automated installs of Debian and Ubuntu on Xenserver.
-A VMWare play is in the works.
+This repo contains Ansible plays that can do automated installs of a template.

 ## Automated installs on Xenserver

 This section contains info about automated installations on Xenserver, using Ansible.

-### Supported distros

-- Debian Jessie 8.0
-- Debian Stretch 9.0
-- Ubuntu Xenial Xerus 16.04

 ### Predefined VM flavours